nanikjava/articles/content/post/golangconcurrency.md

 <h1>Concurrency Project</h1>

 This section will discuss in detail about the [eapache project](https://github.com/eapache).
 This project is a very useful project to learn more in-depth about concurrency.
 There are several different implementations and patterns it implemented that are useful to use in an application.
 The article will talk in detail about the _**go-resilliency**_

+Disclaimer: There are a number of open source concurrency framework out there, this article just focuses on the eapache project.

 <h3>Blackhole</h3>